Choosing the Right Tool by Symptom PBQs

 Loopback plugTests whether an interface can transmit and receive

-Optical power meterMeasures fiber light levels
+Optical power meterMeasures fiber light levels (dBm)

-OTDRLocates fiber distance-to-fault or reflection events
+OTDRLocates fiber distance-to-fault and reflection events

-MultimeterTests electrical voltage or continuity where appropriate
+MultimeterTests voltage or continuity where appropriate

-Environmental monitorChecks temperature, humidity, water, or power conditions
+Environmental monitorWatches temperature, humidity, water, and power

 PBQ Decision Pattern